 Restricted cash is comprised of amounts held by lenders for payment of real estate taxes, insurance, replacement and capital addition reserves for the Hotel.
-It also includes key money received from Interstate that is restricted for capital improvements.

-Other Assets, Net
+Other Assets

-Other assets include prepaid insurance, accounts receivable, franchise fees, tax refund receivable, and other miscellaneous assets.
-Franchise fees are stated at cost and amortized over the life of the agreement (15 years).
+Other assets include prepaid insurance, accounts receivable, prepaid expenses, and other miscellaneous assets.

 Accounts receivable from the Hotel and rental property customers are carried at cost less an allowance for doubtful accounts that is based on management's assessment of the collectability of accounts receivable.
-As of June 30, 2021, and 2020, the allowance for doubtful accounts was \$531,000 and \$79,000, respectively.
+The Company had accounts receivable of \$504,000 at July 1, 2020.
+As of June 30, 2022, and 2021, the allowance for doubtful accounts was \$124,000 and \$531,000, respectively.
 The Company extends unsecured credit to its customers but mitigates the associated credit risk by performing ongoing credit evaluations of its customers.
-The \$531,000 allowance for doubtful accounts at June 30, 2021 includes \$514,000 allowance related to the Company's rental properties.
-The temporary eviction moratorium imposed by the federal and state governmental authorities has delayed evictions.
+The allowance for doubtful accounts at June 30, 2022 and 2021 includes \$110,000 and \$514,000 allowance related to the Company's rental properties, respectively.
+The temporary eviction moratorium imposed by the federal and state governmental authorities had delayed evictions during fiscal years 2021 and 2022.